 - Prepare the wooden oval-shaped box for painting, use sandpaper on all the surfaces, including both exterior and the interior of the box, to create a smooth surface.

 - Paint the wooden box; let the paint on the different areas completely dry.

 (I suggest painting the inside of the box first, then the bottom, then the sides/top)

 - Attach the pearl and crystal stickers in the different pattern combinations that were pre-determined ahead of time.
 If any pearl or crystals come loose, use a glue stick to re-attach.

-TIP: For the wooden box that I created, I used a simple color palette of Martha Stewart pearl paint in white with pearl and “diamond” crystals for an almost monochromatic look.
+Craft Tip: For the wooden box that I created, I used a simple color palette of Martha Stewart pearl paint in white with pearl and “diamond” crystals for an almost monochromatic look.
 Experiment with a color palette; using one, two or even three different colors, until you find the right combination that you like.

 In a previous post on the House of Fabergé I gave a brief history of the company.
 Peter Carl Fabergé was famous for designing the beautiful jeweled Russian Imperial Eggs which were specially created for the Russian Tsar Alexander III and later his son Tsar Nicholas II between 1885 and 1917.
 In 2013 I published a post on the 54 Imperial Eggs that Fabergé created during that time.
 (For readers interested in more detailed information about the House of Fabergé or on the Fabergé Eggs, please click on the link to the previous blog posts)